sosafacun/Bird-That-Flaps/README.md

 **Stretch Goals:**

 - Add some background art!
 Try layering the background and scrolling at a different rate to the foreground obstacles.
 This is called Parallax scrolling.
-- Add some sounds that will play each time the player gains a point, and when the player loses.
 - Add a basic game-over screen to display the player’s score.
 - Track the high-score between play sessions and display the high score alongside the current score.

 **Personal Goals:**

-- Make a BGM loop for the entirety of the game.